-This dal is one of the favourites and is created from a combination of lentils that people contribute to the Gurudwara – therefore there is no real fixed recipe for it.
-I am going to show you a very quick version of it today using a mixture of Black Gram and Yellow split peas known as Sabut Urad and Chana dal in Punjabi.
-This dish is so tasty you can eat it on its own!
-Here’s the recipe.
+This dal is a favourite and is created from a combination of lentils that people contribute to the Gurudwara – therefore there is no real fixed recipe for it.
+I am going to show you a very quick version of it today using a mixture of Black Gram and Yellow split peas known as Sabut Urad and Chana dal in Punjabi, but you can create it from as many lentils as you wish.
+The dal is so tasty you can eat it on its own!

 2 cups black gram (urad dal/urid dal)